 - Changes in sex drive or ability

-- Weight changes
+- Weight changes or changes in appetite

 - Difficulty urinating